“As Is” in Texas Residential Transactions

 Is “As Is” the new standard?

 Traditionally, conveyance of property “as is” was a specific subset among various possibilities.
 It was a material contract term that was intended, negotiated, and clearly stated—not simply assumed or checked as a customary box on a promulgated form.
 Now, agents and brokers check paragraph 7.D.(1) of the TREC 1-4 Family Residential Contract as (more or less) a standard default.
-This practice is less than ideal, but it reflects the prevailing methodology for completing TREC contracts.
+This practice is less than ideal, but it reflects prevailing practice.

 Some “As Is” Clauses Are Better than Others